 A: As we just mentioned psychological dependence is always a possibility.
 Which is why sleep aids should be used sparingly.
-Beyond that though you should avoid taking more than the recommended amount so that it doesn’t interfere with your waking activities.
-And people over 65 should use them with caution to prevent the possibility of night time falls.
+Beyond that, you should avoid taking more than the recommended amount so that it doesn’t interfere with your waking activities.
+And people over 65 should use them with caution to prevent the possibility of nighttime falls.

 Q: Why do we need sleep?

 A: The short answer is: we don’t know.
-The long answer is that there are multiple theories that have been floated but none has gathered universal acceptance.
+The long answer is: multiple theories have been floated, but none has gathered universal acceptance.
 One theory suggests sleep may have to do with providing time to recover from damage done to the body and mind during the day.
 Another theory suggests it evolved out of a need our ancestors had to conserve energy.
 And still another theory suggests sleep provides our brain time to process and organize experiences, thoughts and feelings.
-That way we can face the new day with our priorities in order.
+That way, we can face the new day with our priorities in order.
 Exactly which theory is right?
 No one really knows.

-Modern sleep aids are easy to get, affordable, effective and non-addictive.
-They utilize ingredients like melatonin that are well-known to produce drowsiness with few if any negative side effects.
+Modern sleep aids are easy to get, affordable, effective, and non-addictive.
+They utilize ingredients like melatonin that are well-known to produce drowsiness with few if any adverse side effects.

 All of the sleep aids on our list have proven themselves safe and effective.
-If you are having trouble with occasional insomnia you should consider using one to help.
-You’ll likely be very glad you did.
+If you are having trouble with occasional insomnia, you should consider using one to help.
+You’ll likely be happy you did.

 For cpoe.org’s #1 recommended sleep aid, click here.